 Engaged Scholarship Prize

-Launched in 2020, the Engaged Scholarship Prize was developed by NC Campus Compact in partnership with Franklin D. Gilliam, Jr., Chancellor of the University of North Carolina at Greensboro, to grow and promote the scholarship of engagement in North Carolina.
+Launched in 2020, the Engaged Scholarship Prize was developed by NCCE in partnership with Franklin D. Gilliam, Jr., Chancellor of the University of North Carolina at Greensboro, to grow and promote the scholarship of engagement in North Carolina.
 Check out this video of Chancellor Gilliam introducing the inaugural prize.

 The prize recognizes one full-time faculty member and one graduate student.
 The faculty prize is $1500 and the graduate student prize is $500.
 The prize is awarded during the annual PACE conference.

 Applications are being accepted for the 2023 prizes.
 Deadline: January 18, 2023.

 - The scholarship addresses public issues and might help communities identify resources and assets, explore civic skills, or build civic literacy.